LimelightVision/LimelightDocs/docs/json_dump.rst

 Limelight's JSON results output is a collection of arrays containing targeting results.
 Separate arrays exist for retroreflective, fiducial, neural classifier, and neural detector results.
 JSON is human-readable and easy to parse in any language on any platform, so it is perfect for most use-cases.
 The same JSON dump may be retreived using the REST/HTTP, Websocket, and NetworkTables APIs.
 Parsing this JSON output is incredibly easy with our FRC libraries.
+A turnkey parsing solution for FRC is in its final stages and will launch soon.

 Every JSON result contains the following entries: